uit-metabarcoding/MJOLNIR/README.md

 <b>by Owen S. Wangensteen (UiT, The Arctic University of Norway)</b>

+MJOLNIR is a powerful tool to crush big amounts of raw metabarcoding data, and molding them into organized data sets of taxonomically assigned MOTUs.

-MJOLNIR is an R package to run modular metabarcoding pipelines from the R environment.
+MJOLNIR comes in an R package, so that modular metabarcoding pipelines are easy to run from the R environment.
 MJOLNIR runs on Linux and Mac systems.
-It is not clear to me if it might run in Windows 10 using the Ubuntu Linux subsystem.
-In any case, the extensive use of package parallel and several dependencies that are designed primarily for Linux systems (see below) makes the success of installations in Windows highly improbable.
+The extensive use of package parallel and several dependencies that are designed primarily for Linux systems (see below) makes the success of installations in Windows highly improbable.
 Users are welcome to try to install and run MJOLNIR on Windows Linux Subsystem, but I would not recommend that.

 MJOLNIR depends on the following dependencies, which must be installed in the system and properly working: